tchupp/oxidize-go/storage/README.md

 Contract:
  - Functions should only return error if there was an issue reading or writing
  - Read functions will return nil if the entity isn't found
- - Write functions are destructive, and will override if an entity exists (luckily, this should happen if entities are stored by hash)
+ - Write functions are destructive, and will override if an entity exists (luckily, this shouldn't happen if entities are stored by hash)

 #### Use cases

-Here we define common business problems we see while using a blockchain system.
+Lets define some common business problems we see while using a blockchain system.
 The repository functions are defined to help simplify the interactions with our persistence strategy.

 ##### Saving blocks/headers